panglesd/slipshow/docs/tutorial.rst

 When you turn your source file into a presentation (you *compile* the presentation), the file created is actually an html file: the format used to describe websites.
-So, even if it is a local file, you need to open it with a web browser with javascript enabled: most web browsers will work.
+So, even if it is a local file, you need to open it with a web browser with JavaScript enabled: most web browsers will work.
 An important thing to know is that (unless special setup) the file is fully self-contained: it can be viewed offline, and if you want to send your presentation to someone, you just need to send them the file.
 It is also highly portable: it will work on any OS with a web browser (virtually all of them!).

-In this tutorial, you will create your first slipshow presentation.
-It is entirely self-contained, and introduces both the usage, the syntax and the different features of slipshow.
+In this tutorial, you will create your first Slipshow presentation.
+It is entirely self-contained, and introduces both the usage, the syntax and the different features of Slipshow.
 The :ref:`anatomy:Anatomy of a Slipshow presentation` is a good complementary read, both can be read in any order.

 ..